raul23/nlp/README.rst

    optional arguments:
      -h, --help            show this help message and exit -m METHOD, --method METHOD
                            Method to use to detect text language.
-Choices are: [1, 2] (default: 1) -t THRESHOLD, --threshold THRESHOLD
+Choices are: [1] (default: 1) -t THRESHOLD, --threshold THRESHOLD
-                           If this threshold (% of words or letters in the text that are unusual) is exceeded, then the language of the text is not English. (default: 25) -v, --verbose         Show more information for the given method such as the words considered as unusual (method 1). (default: False)
+                           If this threshold (% of words in the text vocabulary that are unusual) is exceeded, then the language of the text is not English. (default: 25) -v, --verbose         Show more information for the given method such as the words considered as unusual (method 1). (default: False)

 `:information_source:` The ``-t/--threshold`` option

 - This option applies to methods 1 and 2.
-- It refers to the % of words or letters that are unusual and above which the given text is not English.
-By default, the threshold value is 25% which means that if more than 25% of words or letters in a given text are unusual, then the text is most likely not English.
+- It refers to the % of unique words from a given text that are unusual and above which the text is not English.
+By default, the threshold value is 25% which means that if more than 25% of unique words in a given text are unusual, then the text is most likely not English.
 - As explained in `method 1 <#method-1-detect-only-if-it-is-english-or-not-nltk-based-on-words>`_, a given text is considered unusual if there are words that are not part of the ``nltk`` English corpus.